6 min read •

-This phase is important to be done carefully, because any neglect or error of perspective or proportion will compromise the final result either in the technical quality of the work, either in order to inform, which is the main purpose of any technical illustration.
+This phase is important to be done carefully, because any neglect or error of perspective or proportion will compromise the result in the technical quality of the work, to inform, which is the main purpose of any technical illustration.
 To make the pencil drawing can take a few hours in the simplest case of a side view of a car or helmet, up to several weeks.
-As an example, I remember the case of the Maserati Birdcage chassis pencil drawing, who took me one week to finish.
+As an example, I remember the case of the Maserati Birdcage chassis pencil drawing, who took me more than one week to finish.

-When the pencil drawing is finished, then follows the china-ink covering of all traces of the pencil, using the classic 0.25 or 0.35mm Rotring pens.
+When the pencil drawing is finished, then follows the Indian ink covering of all traces of the pencil, using the classic 0.25 or 0.35mm Rotring pens.